 The recipient of two grants from the National Science Foundation grants and a fellowship from the German Marshall Fund, David Lublin has authored three books, including Minority Rules: Electoral Systems, Decentralization, and Ethnoregional Parties pu… More

 Karen O’Connor is the Jonathan N. Helfat Distinguished Professor of Political Science at American University, where she previously served as Chair of the Department of Government.
 She is an expert on American politics, the courts, women and politics,… More

-Liz Suhay specializes in the study of public opinion, political psychology, and political communication, all within the American context.
-She regularly teaches Introduction to U.S. Politics, Introduction to Political Research, & Capstone in Political… More
+Liz Suhay specializes in the study of public opinion, political psychology, and political communication, all within the U.S. context.
+Her current research agenda is divided between two topic areas.
+The first is the relationship between Americans’ pol… More

 Professor Taylor's teaching and research focus on urban politics, the politics of race and ethnicity, civil rights and liberties, and political culture both in the U.S. and West Africa.
 (During the Spring of 2016 he was a Fulbright scholar in Ghana.)… More